plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

         e.
 Delhi, India

-        The agent write a peom about the city and include the day and time passed as argument to the agent.
-Example outcome
+        The agent writes a peom about the city and includes the day and time passed as an argument to the agent.
+Example outcome:

     ![SampleOutome](./assets/one.png)

-    6.5 The agent only write poems about the cities, that is definedin the Agent instructions.
+    6.5 The agent only writes poems about the cities, that are defined in the Agent instructions.
 Try to ask:

         Subject:   Paul Revere's Ride

-        The answer should be similar to the following.
+        The answer should be similar to the following:

     ![SampleOutome2](./assets/two.png)

-    6.6 Finish the interaction with the agent sending and empty input and th program would finish.
+    6.6 Finish the interaction with the agent sending and empty input and the program will exit.